 - A clause that says the tenant is responsible for making all repairs.
-(The law requires the landlord to make repairs, except when a tenant breaks something.) - A clause that says a landlord can use your security deposit to pay for utilities if you don't pay for them.
-(A security deposit can only be used to pay for damage caused by the tenant or for rent if the tenant moves out owing rent to the landlord.) - A clause that says you must pay for electricity or gas where the service or bill is in your landlord's name.
-(A landlord must pay electricity or gas unless there is a meter which separately calculates the tenant's utility use.)

-A clause that says that immediately upon termination of your lease you must pay all rent due for the remainder of the term of the lease.
-While you may have to pay some rent if you or your landlord end your lease before it is over, a landlord also has a duty to find a replacement tenant for the remainder of the lease.
+The law requires the landlord to make repairs, except when a tenant breaks something. - A clause that says a landlord can use your security deposit to pay for utilities if you don't pay for them.
+A security deposit can only be used to pay for damage caused by the tenant or for rent if the tenant moves out owing rent to the landlord. - A clause that says you must pay for electricity or gas where the service or bill is in your landlord's name.
+A landlord must pay electricity or gas unless there is a meter which separately calculates the tenant's utility use. - A clause that says that immediately upon termination of your lease you must pay all rent due for the remainder of the term of the lease.6 While you may have to pay some rent if you or your landlord end your lease before it is over, a landlord also has a duty to find a replacement tenant for the remainder of the lease.7

-But don't worry-if there is an illegal clause, a landlord cannot force you to comply with it.
-If you feel you will lose an apartment unless you sign a lease with an illegal clause, sign the lease and move in.
-Your lease will still be valid except for the illegal parts.
-But there is an illegal clause, sign the lease and move in.
-Your lease will still be valid except for the illegal parts.
+But don't worry-if there is an illegal clause, a landlord cannot force you to comply with it.8 If you feel you will lose an apartment unless you sign a lease with an illegal clause, sign the lease and move in.
+Your lease will still be valid except for the illegal parts.9